Inventory costs will surprise you

 In simple terms, the cost of capital to hold inventory is a significant expense, to say the least!

-2. Inventory handling & holding costs
+2. What is inventory carrying costs, Inventory handling & stock holding costs

 The next set of costs we will explore are the so-called handling & holding costs.
 These are defined as the costs that are incurred from the moment the goods are controlled by the business until the moment that they are sold.